Mel Gibson

-Early life and education
+Early life

-Mel Columcille Gerard Gibson was born in Peekskill, New York, on January 3, 1956 into a family of Irish American descent, as the sixth of 11 children, and the second son of Hutton Gibson, a writer, and Irish-born Anne Patricia (née Reilly, died 1990).
+Mel Colm-Cille Gerard Gibson was born on January 3, 1956, in Peekskill, New York.
+His family is of Irish American descent, as the sixth of 11 children, and the second son of Hutton Gibson, a writer, and Irish-born Anne Patricia (née Reilly, died 1990).
 Gibson's paternal grandmother was opera contralto Eva Mylott (1875–1920), who was born in Australia to Irish parents, while his paternal grandfather, John Hutton Gibson, was a millionaire tobacco businessman from the Southern United States.
 One of Gibson's younger brothers, Donal, is also an actor.
 Gibson's first name is derived from St Mel's Cathedral, situated in his mother's hometown of Longford.
 His second name, Colmcille, is also shared with an Irish saint.

-Gibson's father was awarded US$145,000 in a work-related-injury lawsuit against the New York Central Railroad on February 14, 1968, and soon afterwards relocated his family to West Pymble, Sydney, Australia.
+Gibson's father was awarded US$145,000 in a work-related-injury lawsuit against the New York Central Railroad on February 14, 1968, and soon afterwards relocated his family to West Pymble, New South Wales, Australia.
 Gibson was 12 years old at the time.
 The move to his grandmother's native Australia was both financial and a way to avoid the draft of his eldest brother during the Vietnam War.

 During his high school years, Gibson was educated by members of the Congregation of Christian Brothers at St Leo's Catholic College in Wahroonga, New South Wales.